taddison/garage-wiki/how-to/updating-babel-eslint-to-babel-eslint-parser-for-react-apps.md

 # Updating `babel-eslint` to `@babel/eslint-parser` for React apps

 As of March 2020, `babel-eslint` has been deprecated, and is now `@babel/eslint-parser`.
 That doesn't stop it (as of March 2021) being downloaded *6.5 million times per week*.
-You wouldn't know this unless you attempted to add it as a new dependency, in which case `yarn` would tell you:
+You wouldn't know this unless you attempted to add it as a new dependency, in which case `npm` would tell you:

 ```
-warning babel-eslint@10.1.0: babel-eslint is now @babel/eslint-parser.
+npm WARN deprecated babel-eslint@10.1.0: babel-eslint is now @babel/eslint-parser.
 This package will no longer receive updates.
 ```

 Upgrading is straightforward but I couldn't find any clear guides - so if you want to avoid the trial and error you can follow the below steps (which I've tested on create-react-app, nextjs, and vitejs apps - which all use Babel under the hood).